 MQ is supported on the nais platform on-premises and on GCP.
-We recommend using kafka where possible and sensible.

 When ordering groups for existing service users the password will be reset.
 If you do not want the password to be reset, contact windows admin and ask them to add the existing user to the AD group and set the "extensionAttribute9" property on the user

 Access to basta (and fasit) can be obtained by requesting access from identity management.

 Access to development environments (including legacy u, t and q environments):

 Access to production environments (including legacy p environment):

 0000-GA-env-config-ProdAdmin - Fasit P